 Types of bonds

-You have a few different options when investing in bonds.
-Each choice has its own risk and return potential, making it important that you compare your options carefully before deciding on any one product:
+You have a few different options when investing in bonds in Ireland.
+Each choice has its own risk/return profile, making it important that you compare your options carefully before deciding on any one product:

 This type of bond is usually a part of a public offer, where a company will issue a prospectus that informs consumers about the offering and allows them to make a direct investment.
-This is different from buying shares, where you are a part owner and your investment affected by the cash flow of the business.
+This is different from buying shares, where you are a part-owner and your investment can be affected by the cash flow of the business.
 With corporate bonds, you are a creditor and your return is limited only to the agreed-upon interest payments and the return of your principal investment.
-They usually have a higher investment rate than government bonds but are also riskier — if the company fails, they may default on the debt.Back to top
+They usually have a higher investment rate than government bonds in Ireland but are also riskier — if the company fails, they may default on the debt.Back to top

 Are bonds safe?

-Government bonds are considered to be very safe, but there are bond options that can carry a high level of risk if you aren’t careful.
+Government bonds in Ireland are considered to be very safe, but there are bond options that can carry a high level of risk if you aren’t careful.
 Bonds are typically less volatile than other types of investments, such as shares, but it’s still possible to lose money with government-issued bonds.
-Bonds do come with a credit rating, which can often be available through a licensed financial advisor or agency.
+You can measure the risk of the bond through its credit rating, which you can find out from any licensed financial advisor in Ireland or from the bond prospectus.

 Pros and cons of bonds